gevorg-vardanyan/programming-lessons/en/index.md

 #### Roles in IT

-- Junior / Middle / Senior
+- Roles in a development team
-- Responsibilities
+- Career levels and responsibilities
 - Career growth

-#### AI for Developers
+#### Artificial intelligence: AI

 - What is AI and how does it work?
 - Artificial and natural intelligence